 In placing a juvenile in nonsecure custody under this section and under G.S.
 7A-629 and G.S.
 7A-651, section, the court shall first consider whether a relative of the juvenile is willing and able to provide proper care and supervision of the juvenile in a safe home.
-If the court finds that the relative is willing and able to provide proper care and supervision in a safe home, then the court shall order placement of the juvenile with the relative.

-relative unless the court finds that the placement is contrary to the best interests of the juvenile.
-Prior to placement In placing a juvenile in nonsecure custody under this section, the court shall consider any federal law that may apply.
+If the court finds that the relative is willing and able to provide proper care and supervision in a safe home, then the court shall order placement of the juvenile with the relative relative unless the court finds that placement with the relative would be contrary to the best interests of the juvenile.
+Prior to placement In placing a juvenile in nonsecure custody under this section, the court shall consider the Indian Child Welfare Act, Pub.
+L. No. 95-608, 25 U.S.C. §§ 1901, et seq., as amended, and the Howard M. Metzenbaum Multiethnic Placement Act of 1994, Pub.
+L. No. 103-382, 108 Stat.
+4056, as amended, as they may apply.
 Placement of a juvenile with a relative outside of this State, the placement State must be in accordance with the Interstate Compact on the Placement of Children.

-A juvenile meeting the criteria set out in G.S.
+(b) A juvenile meeting the criteria set out in G.S.
 7A-574(b) may be temporarily detained in an approved county detention home or a regional detention facility which shall be separate from any jail, lockup, prison, or other adult penal institution.
 It shall be unlawful for a county or any unit of government to operate a juvenile detention home unless the facility meets the standards promulgated by the Department of Health and Human Services."